Oracc: The Open Richly Annotated Cuneiform Corpus Projects List

 Managed by Eleanor Robson at the University of Cambridge.RIAo: Royal Inscriptions of Assyria online

-This project intends to present annotated editions of the entire corpus of Assyrian royal inscriptions, texts that were published in RIMA 1-3 and RINAP 1 and 3-4.
-This rich, open-access corpus has been made available through the kind permission of Kirk Grayson and Grant Frame and with funding provided by the Alexander von Humboldt Foundation.
+This project presents annotated editions of the entire corpus of Assyrian royal inscriptions, texts that were published in RIMA 1-3 and RINAP 1–5.
+This rich, open-access corpus has been made available through the kind permission of Kirk Grayson and Grant Frame and with funding provided by LMU Munich and the Alexander von Humboldt Foundation.

 RIAo is based at LMU Munich (Historisches Seminar, Alte Geschichte) and is managed by Jamie Novotny and Karen Radner.
-Kirk Grayson, Nathan Morello, and Jamie Novotny are the primary content contributors.RIBo: Royal Inscriptions of Babylonia online
+Kirk Grayson, Caleb Howard, Jamie Novotny, and Nathan Morello are the primary content contributors.RIBo: Royal Inscriptions of Babylonia online

 RIBo is based at LMU Munich (Historisches Seminar, Alte Geschichte) and is managed by Jamie Novotny and Karen Radner.
 Alexa Bartelmus, Rocío Da Riva, Grant Frame, and Jamie Novotny are the primary content contributors.Scores: Scores of the Inscriptions of the Neo-Babylonian Dynasty